Khurramafroz1/portfolio1/content/_index.md

 Today's AI can dazzle, but it often crumbles when the world shifts.
 It predicts without knowing.
 It speaks without grounding.
 To truly advance, we must revisit the oldest questions — blending insights from neuroscience, psychology, and the philosophy of mind.

 > If you’re building machines that don’t just compute but cognize — let’s talk.
 > The future of AI isn’t just smarter.
-It’s more inspiring from human.
+It’s more human.

 </div>